Probing the $CP$ nature of the top-Higgs Yukawa coupling in $t\bar{t}H$ and $tH$ events with $H \to b\bar{b}$ decays using the ATLAS detector at the LHC: Introduction

 The top--Higgs interaction can be extended beyond the SM as~\cite{Demartin:2014fia}:

 where $y_t$ is the SM Yukawa coupling strength, modified by a coupling modifier $\kprime$; $\alpha$ is the \(CP\)-mixing angle; $\phi$ is the Higgs field; $\psi_t$ and $\bar{\psi_t}$ are top-quark spinor fields and $\gamma_5$ is a Dirac matrix.
+The term containing $\gamma_5$ corresponds to a pseudoscalar component.
 The above expression reduces to the SM case for $\kprime = 1$ and $\alpha=0$.
 An anomalous value of $\alpha$ would produce an admixture with a pseudoscalar coupling ($J^{CP}=0^{+-}$) and change the differential cross-section relative to the SM expectation, while a variation of $\kprime$ would induce a change in the total cross-section~\cite{Gunion:1996xu,Buckley:2015vsa,Goncalves:2018agy,Azevedo:2017qiz,Ferroglia:2019qjy}.